uclipboard/uclipboard/readme.md

 - In instant mode, you are not allowed to push clipboard cotent with "" (specific `-m ""` argument but in fact it is *empty* string)
 - Only support TEXT copy/paste, but support upload file.
 - On X11, if the system clipboard is empty, this app may exit with msg: `adapter.Paste error:exit status 1`.
 You can copy any text to your clipboard then rerun it
+- There is only `\n` in our db as newline rather than `\r\n`.
+So win-clip adapter will automaticlly switch them on Windows